Sunday, March 6, 2016

 Beyond Financial Aid: Two Universities Model Access and Success Programming : Click or press enter to expand or collapse this section.

-Princeton University and Rutgers University, a private and a public university, respectively, have each committed broad institutional support to expanding college access and success for low-income, first generation students.
+Princeton University, Duke University and Rutgers University, two privates and a public university, respectively, have each committed broad institutional support to expanding college access and success for low-income, first generation students.
 Each university presents a model of investment and partnership that goes beyond increasing their financial aid budget.
-Both universities have a commitment to empower students to succeed at best-fit colleges or universities, including their own.
-This session will highlight the two schools' college access programs, Rutgers Future Scholars and Princeton University Preparatory Program, and their enrichment programs, Rutgers Honors College and Princeton Freshman Scholars Institute.
+The universities have a commitment to empower students to succeed at best-fit colleges or universities, including their own.
+This session will highlight the schools' college access programs, College Advising Corps, Rutgers Future Scholars and Princeton University Preparatory Program, and their enrichment programs, Washington Duke Scholars, Rutgers Honors College and Princeton Freshman Scholars Institute.

 Building Success: Increasing African American Outcomes in Higher Education : Click or press enter to expand or collapse this section.